NHSDigital/uec-dos-management/docs/user-guides/Git_branching_strategy.md

   - `task/DR-1_Update_s3_terraform` (Jira ref doesn’t use underscore)
   - `task/Update_s3_terraform` (doesn't include Jira ref)
   - `task/DR_1_update_s3_terraform` (first word after Jira ref not capitalised)

+## Commit message rules

+The commit message must:

+- start with a hyphenated version of the JIRA reference used in the branch name (see note below)
+- consist of at least three words
+  - where the first letter of the first word is uppercase and
+  - all words are separated by a space
+- not exceed 100 characters

+### Note

+If a hyphenated version of the JIRA reference used in the branch name is not included at the start of the submitted commit message, a pre-commit hook will add it.

+Examples of a valid commit message might be:

+- DR-1 Add new user role - left unchanged by the pre-commit hook
+- Add new user role - edited by the pre-commit hook to be DR-1 Add new user role

+Examples of an invalid commit message might be:

+- Add role (too short)
+- add new role (no initial capital)

 ## To start work on a new ticket